 - Reference: To link this table to another table (for example, linking each order to the right customer)

-- Object: For advanced users, this lets you add structured information like a JSON object
+- Object: For advanced cases, this lets you add structured information such as a JSON object

 Accessing your app’s data

-It’s easy to see all the information your app collects.
-You can view your data at any time from the dashboard, where each table gives you a clear, organized look at your users, products, orders, and more.
-This helps you track what’s happening in your app and keep everything up to date.Viewing your app’s data
+It is easy to see all the information your app collects.
+You can view your data at any time from the dashboard, where each table gives you a clear, organized look at your people, products, orders, and more.
+This helps you track what is happening in your app and keep everything up to date.Viewing your app’s data

 - Click Dashboard in your app editor.